 Visiting the beautiful Etosha Park will not only give you the chance to admire its rich wildlife but also explore its stunning landscape, which mainly consists of Savannah Woodland.
 The park is also known for hosting the largest salt pan in Africa.
 It’s so big that it is visible from space!

 You will see a variety of trees, but you will mostly encounter the mopane, a tree with bright green, butterfly-shaped leaves.
-Driving around the park to explore the park’s various landscapes is pretty easy since it is usually not too crowded and the roads are in a good condition.
+Driving around the park to explore the park’s various landscapes is pretty easy since it is usually not too crowded and the roads are in good condition.

 Amazing Game Viewing